by Ian Cook

 Today’s company information security officers (CISO’s) frequently have dark shadows under their eyes, hunted expressions on their faces and can often be heard mumbling phrases such as “herding cats” and “putting the genie back in the bottle” as they confront the impossibility of securing thousands of online devices and training staff to exercise caution while socialising on Facebook or LinkedIn.
 They are told that the Internet of Things (IoT) will represent a new “challenge” as they are forced to secure security cameras, “smart” watches and a growing array of previously unconnected devices to prevent their being used as back doors into the corporate network by hackers.

-What is now needed is a new focus on threat management and detection capabilities that would help monitor previously invisible fragments of the security workflow and thus provide a new holistic approach on cyber intelligence.
+What is now needed is a new focus on threat management and detection capabilities that would help monitor previously invisible fragments of the security workflow and thus provide a new holistic approach to cyber intelligence.
 One example is “Swordfish”, a platform created by Obrela Security Industries, which aims to integrate and embed cyber security measures into standard business processes, providing business leaders with visibility of the company’s security posture on a real-time mode.

 Organisations must now accept that the laissez-faire approach of “always-on” staff and BYOD are over and must learn from the kind of nightmares recently experienced by organisations ranging from Talk Talk to the NHS.